With farms, fruit and feed, Vietnam's tycoons explore agribusiness ventures

 “Although this new sector is extremely competitive, just as much as the steel industry, we firmly believe we will be successful,” CEO Tran Tuan Duong told shareholders recently.

-And on the home page of real estate firm Hoang Anh Gia Lai (HAGL) HAG.HM, it’s grazing cows rather than condominiums that meet the eye: it has just listed a cattle and rubber unit HNG.HM with a market value of $1.1 billion, bigger than the parent.
+And on the home page of real estate firm Hoang Anh Gia Lai (HAGL), it’s grazing cows rather than condominiums that meet the eye: it has just listed a cattle and rubber unit with a market value of $1.1 billion, bigger than the parent.

 HAGL predicts nearly half the group’s revenue this year will come from cows.
 It wants to tap milk demand that has grown 36 times over in the past quarter-century, satisfied in part by imports worth $1 billion a year.